Park and Outdoor Recreation

 Join the rapidly growing recreation industry with a degree focusing on outdoor education and camping, adventure programming, and park and recreation management.
 With our four-season, 625-acre campus as your classroom, you’ll be well prepared to work in the recreation industry.
 You may also continue on to our bachelor’s degree in Recreation and Sports Facilities Management.

 If you love being active in a natural environment instead of sitting at a desk, this program is perfect for you.
-You’ll learn about all about outdoor education, programming, wilderness first responding, and more, preparing you to become a leader in the industry!
+You’ll learn all about outdoor education, programming, wilderness first responding, and more, preparing you to become a leader in the industry!